Key Takeaways:

 Some people believe that video game software doesn't meet the criteria for being innovative and original, but that is not necessarily the case.
 In addition, keeping your invention away from the public can help meet the unfamiliar requirement.
 Obviously, you need to test a new game prior to marketing it, but keep the test group to a very select group, like trustworthy friends or immediate family.
 Don't post your ideas online or somewhere else that is accessible to the general public.

-It's important to complete a checklist when preparing your game for a patent:
+It’s important to complete the following checklist when preparing your game for a patent:

 • Keep detailed documentation that includes drawings and rules for the game.